penn-graphics-research/ziran2020/README.md

     Check folder Projects/anisofracture for AnisoMPM
     Check folder Projects/coupling for IQ-MPM

+## Sampling Particles

+We used TetWild to compute tetrahedralized volumes to sample particles from, check it out here: https://github.com/Yixin-Hu/TetWild

+## Visualization

+We dump out .bgeo files for visualization and use Houdini to visualize our outputs.
+For converting a point cloud to a surface we use the meshing algorithm seen here: https://dl.acm.org/doi/10.1145/3340259, but you also have the option to use Houdini's VDB support to directly compute a VDB level set surface from the output particles (see https://www.sidefx.com/docs/houdini/nodes/sop/vdbfromparticles.html)

 ## Bibtex

 Please cite our papers if you use this code for your research: